 8. Use self-reflection to hold yourself accountable

 Life is unpredictable!
 You never quite know what’s around the corner.
 Your best-laid plans can face disruption - even if you write them into your planner.

 Self-reflection is a powerful practice that can help you differentiate between the things you can’t control and the things you can.
 By reflecting on your daily performance and approach, you can see where you’ve been procrastinating vs fire-fighting.

 When you hold yourself to account through your reflection practice, it’s easier to differentiate between excuses and reality.
-Discover how to reflect with the help of this article.
+You’ll discover plenty of reflection questions in the Writing Your Best Self podcast.

-Your big-thinking goals are going to push you out of your comfort zone.
+Your big-thinking goals will push you out of your comfort zone.
 There’s no doubt about that.
 Things can get hairy when you’re thriving in discomfort.
 Doubts and fears can hold you back and make you question yourself.
 Before you know it, you’ve become stagnant!

 The good news is there’s a super simple way you can inspire yourself to keep moving - even when you don’t want to, and even when the path ahead feels too hard.

 Over time, you’ll create a catalogue of successes, which you can refer back to anytime self-doubt creeps in.
 When you have proof that you've done it before, you’ll find it easier to believe that you can step up again.